raymondEhlers/OVERWATCH/doc/source/index.rst

 -------

 These powerful modules provide much of the processing functionality for Process Runs.
-They also provide a number of helper functions for detectors specific processing.
+They also provide a number of helper functions for detector-specific processing.

 .. toctree::
    :maxdepth: 2